 Overall, lightning claims are on the decline.
 For instance, 2010 saw more than 210,000 claims.
 However, average claim totals are up and that’s partly because of damage to expensive electronics.

 |Consumer electronics are making lightning claims more expensive.|

-Your chances of being struck by lightning are estimated to be 1 in 600,000, according to NOAA, and one ground strike can generate between 100 million and 1 billion volts of electricity.
+While your chances of being struck in your lifetime is 1 in 15,300, the odds you will be affected by someone struck is only 1 in 1,530, according to National Oceanic and Atmospheric Administration (NOAA).
+One ground strike can generate between 100 million and 1 billion volts of electricity.

 Most lightning deaths and injuries occur when people are caught outdoors during the summer months, mostly in the afternoon and early evening.
 Lightning seeks the path of least resistance.
 If you are taller than your surroundings, or are standing next to a tall object (such as a tree), you are a prime target for a lightning strike.

 Personal lightning safety tips

 Following basic safety guidelines can greatly reduce your chances of injury or death from lightning.

 The NOAA suggests to watch for the warning signs of high winds, rain and darkening clouds.
 While many lightning deaths happen at the beginning of an approaching storm, more than 50 percent of lightning deaths occur after the thunderstorm has passed, says NOAA.

 That’s why III offers the “30/30 Rule” for personal safety: If it takes less than 30 seconds after you see lightning to hear the thunder, you should get indoors and stay there for 30 minutes.